1300 663 773 (toll free)

-Under the Safe at Home Program, the Legal Aid Commission has Legal Officers in Hobart, Launceston and Burnie/Devonport to provide legal advice and assistance to victims of family violence.
+Under the Safe at Home Program, the Legal Aid Commission has lawyers in Hobart, Launceston and Burnie/Devonport to provide legal advice and assistance to victim/survivors of family violence.

 - Explain how to take out a Family Violence Order.

-- Assist in completion of applications for Family Violence Orders and provide representation in Court for the application.
+- Help you write applications for Family Violence Orders and provide representation in Court for the application.

-- Advise about what Orders mean, how they affect the victim and what orders would enable the victim to make necessary arrangements for children and property.
+- Advise about what Orders mean, how they affect you and what orders would enable you to work out issues about children and property.

-- Advise and/or assist in relation to applications to extend, vary (change) or revoke (remove) Family Violence Orders and Police Family Violence Orders.
+- Advise and/or assist with applications to extend, vary (change) or revoke (remove) Family Violence Orders and Police Family Violence Orders.

-- Advise and assist the victim in relation to charges of inciting a breach of a Family Violence Order.
+- Advise and assist you if charged with instigating a breach of a Family Violence Order.

-- Give general advice about Family Law matters, especially children's residence and contact and help the victim apply for a grant of aid for a Family Lawyer to act on their behalf.
+- Give general information about Family Law matters, especially children's living and time-with arrangements, and help you apply for a grant of aid for a Family Lawyer to act on their behalf.

-- Help the victim find out what is happening to the offender's criminal charges in the Magistrates Court and what is likely to happen as a result.
+- Help you find out what is happening to the offender's criminal charges in the Magistrates Court and what is likely to happen as a result.

-- Where Police are making an application on the victim's behalf, talk with them to help the victim achieve the outcome they would like.
+- Where Police are making an application on your behalf, talk with them to help you achieve the outcome you would like.

-The Legal Aid Commission may also provide appropriate referrals to the Court Support and Liaison Service, the Family Violence Counselling & Support Service and the Police's Victim Safety Response Teams.
+The Legal Aid Commission may also provide appropriate referrals, including to the Court Support & Liaison Service, the Family Violence Counselling & Support Service and the Police's Family Violence Unit (FVUs).

 Legal Aid Safe at Home services are free and confidential.